ayeuhugyu/PepperBot/notes.md

 - constant resources have been separated into a /constant folder
 - user data has been transformed into a SQL database
 - guild config values are now separated by category
-- most processes now host a server for easy inter-process communication
+- most processes now host a server for easy inter-process communication (because oh my god the default is so insanely terrible)
 - data passed to commands is no longer a list of 4 arguments, instead just one object you can choose what you want from. that also lets me reasonably pass a LOT more data to them
 - im no longer using the slash command builders because they are annoying and i hate them i hate them i hate them get them out of my sight
 - voice connections are now managed by GuildVoiceManagers which automatically create audio players
 - the GPT script's file type checker thing no longer uses my own stupid thing and instead now uses mime-types

-​
-p/ask
-p/cleanup
-p/deploycommands
-p/equipment
-p/git
-p/info
-p/notice
-p/playurl
-p/random
-p/sound
-p/test
-p/undeploycommands
-p/vileimagery
-​
-p/blacklist
-p/corrupt
-p/describe
-p/eval
-p/gpt
-p/jak
-p/patch
-p/prompt
-p/restart
-p/statistics
-p/todo
-p/update
-​
-p/chatbubble
-p/cquery
-p/embed
-p/force
-p/help
-p/markov
-p/pepperannouncement
-p/queue
-p/setversion
-p/subupdate
-p/trueban
-p/vc